-STEP 4: Buy the Medigap policy.
+STEP 4: Buying your Medigap policy

-Once you decide on the insurance company and the Medigap policy you want, apply.
+Once you decide on the insurance company and the Medigap policy you want to buy, apply.
 The insurance company must give you a clearly worded summary of your Medigap policy.
 Read it carefully.
 If you don't understand it, ask questions.
 Remember these when you buy your Medigap policy:

-- Filling out your application.
+• Filling out your application.

 Fill out the application carefully and completely, including medical questions.
-The answers you give will determine your eligibility for an Open Enrollment Period or guaranteed issue rights.
+The answers you give will determine your eligibility for a Medigap Open Enrollment Period or guaranteed issue rights.
 If the insurance agent fills out the application, make sure it's correct.
 If you buy a Medigap policy during your Medigap Open Enrollment Period or provide evidence that you're entitled to a guaranteed issue right, the insurance company can't use any medical answers you give to deny you a Medigap policy or change the price.
+The insurance company can't ask you any questions about your family history or require you to take a genetic test.

+Paying for your Medigap policy.

-The insurance company can't ask you any questions about your family history or require you to take a genetic test. - Paying for your Medigap policy.
-You can pay for your Medigap policy by check, money order, or bank draft.
+Your insurance company will let you know your payment options for your particular policy.
+Many companies offer electronic funds transfer, which lets you set up a recurring payment to debit automatically from a checking account or credit card.
+You may also be able to pay for your Medigap policy by check, money order, or bank draft.
 Make it payable to the insurance company, not the agent.
-If buying from an agent, get a receipt with the insurance company's name, address, and phone number for your records.
-Some companies may offer electronic funds transfer. - Starting your Medigap policy.
+If you buy from an agent, get a receipt with the insurance company's name, address, and phone number for your records.

+Starting your Medigap policy.

 Ask for your Medigap policy to become effective when you want coverage to start.
 Generally, Medigap policies begin the first of the month after you apply.
 If, for any reason, the insurance company won't give you the effective date for the month you want, call your State Insurance Department.
-See pages 47-48.
+(See pages 47-48.)